 Around 2003, ideas that led to zero trust started bubbling up inside the U.S. Department of Defense, leading to a 2007 report.
 About the same time, an informal group of industry security experts called the Jericho Forum coined the term “de-perimeterisation.”

 Kindervag crystalized the concept and gave it a name in his bombshell September 2010 report.

 The industry’s focus on building a moat around organizations with firewalls, VPNs and intrusion detection systems was wrongheaded, he argued.
 Bad actors and inscrutable data packets were already inside organizations, threats that demanded a radically new approach.

-Security Goes Beyond Firewalls
+How Zero Trust Goes Beyond Firewalls